Trimmer Guerrero helps Jays finish series win over Yanks

 Blue Jays: Activated LHP Tommy Milone and optioned RHP Joel Payamps to the taxi squad.
 RHP Kirby Yates (right elbow surgery) was transferred to the 60-day injured list.

 Yankees: Closer Aroldis Chapman was activated after serving a two-game suspension to begin the season for throwing a pitch near the head of Tampa Bay’s Mike Brosseau on Sept.
 1. … LHP Zack Britton (left elbow surgery) could resume playing catch this week.
-He was placed on the 60-day injured list March 31.
+He was placed on the 60-day injured list March 31. … DH Giancarlo Stanton was given the day off.

 UP NEXT